Table of Contents

 Obviously, buying a more potent blender will cost more, so you’ll have to decide the right balance between price and versatility.

 Our Pick: Oster Versa 1400

 Early generation Oster blenders always had one of those heavy glass jars that weigh like a small dumbbell.
-And while these glass jars resist heat well, the weigh can put a strain on your wrist and hands.
+And while these glass jars resist heat well, the weight can put a strain on the wrist and hands.

 Thanks to advancements in technology their newer blenders now have lighter pitchers made from BPA-free plastic.

-The Oster Versa represents a new new generation of Oster Blenders that come with plastic pitchers.
+The Oster Versa represents a new generation of Oster Blenders that come with plastic pitchers.

 Variable speed is available through a big knob at the middle.
-The 3 pre-programmed settings that offer hands-free convenience for making smoothies, soup or dips.
+It has three pre-programmed settings that offer hands-free convenience for making smoothies, soup, or dips.

 What type of user does an Oster Versa fit?

 People who like to make a lot of smoothies, soups, spreads, sauces, and the occasional nut butter would benefit from the versatility it provides.